plentymarkets/docs-raw/plentyInterface/Item.md

     <tbody><tr>
             <td><a target="_blank" href="http://php.net/int">int</a></td>
             <td>id</td>
-            <td>The ID of the manufacturer commission</td>
+            <td>The unique ID of the manufacturer commission</td>
         </tr><tr>
             <td><a target="_blank" href="http://php.net/int">int</a></td>
             <td>manufacturerId</td>
-            <td>The ID of the manufacturer.
-The ID must be unique.</td>
+            <td>The unique ID of the manufacturer.</td>
         </tr><tr>
             <td><a target="_blank" href="http://php.net/int">int</a></td>
             <td>plentyId</td>
-            <td>The ID of the client (store) the commission applies to.
+            <td>The unique ID of the client (store) that the commission applies to.
 The route /rest/webstores provides access to clients (stores).</td>
         </tr><tr>
             <td><a target="_blank" href="http://php.net/float">float</a></td>
             <td>referrerId</td>
-            <td>The ID of the referrer the commission applies to.
+            <td>The unique ID of the referrer that the commission applies to.
 The route /rest/orders/referrers provides access to referrers.</td>
         </tr><tr>
             <td><a target="_blank" href="http://php.net/float">float</a></td>
             <td>commission</td>